 - Competition for jobs in this field tends to be high due to the high salary

 - You will likely need to work in an entry-level position before you can get hired for this career

 How do you find clinical research coordinator jobs?

 Clinical research coordinator may sound like a dream position, but that doesn’t mean these jobs are easy to find.
 You may need to do some research to find out which employers are hiring in the medical field, including those who might be willing to hire remote workers.

-One of your best bets is filling out a profile on FlexJobs.com.
+One of your best bets is filling out a profile on FlexJobs.com (read: FlexJobs review).
 This website collects data about your skills and connects you with employers in your field who are looking for online workers.

-In addition to setting up an account with FlexJobs.com, you should also consider the following moves:
+In addition to using a job board, you should also consider the following moves:

 - Check websites of major hospital systems in your area.
 Look for clinical research coordinator positions and apply to any you find.

 - Ask for a referral or job ideas if you know other professionals who work in this field.